-After you enable the indexing feature and configure indexes for a Logstore, you can query and analyze the logs that are stored in the Logstore in real time.
+After you enable the indexing feature and create indexes for a Logstore, you can query and analyze the logs that are stored in the Logstore in real time.

-If you want to analyze logs, you must create field indexes.
+If you want to analyze logs, you must create field indexes and turn on Enable Analytics.

 - Log on to the Log Service console.

-- In the Projects section, click the project that you want to view.
+- In the Projects section, click the project that you want to manage.

-- Choose .
-On the Logstores tab, click the Logstore that you want to view.
+- On the tab, click the Logstore that you want to manage.

 You can also specify a closed time interval in an analytic statement by using the __time__ field.
 Example: